 Paralegal Schools in Illinois

 The following overview of paralegal schools in Illinois will provide you with the factual information you need to make an informed choice on the school that is right for you.
 An array of quality paralegal programs is available in Illinois, from the certificate to the bachelor’s degree level.
-You may also find that online degree programs, like Ashworth College’s Associate of Science in Paralegal Studies, are a good match for your career goals and interests.
+You may also find that online degree programs may be a more flexible option for your career goals and interests.

 - There are 26 colleges and universities that offer a paralegal/legal assistant degree program in Illinois.